Detcom-GH/lowakernel/README.md

 # lowakernel

 ![lowakernel logo](lowakernel_logo.png)

 Changed name from detkernel to lowakernel, because my dog's name is Lowa and I love her too much.

 A custom Linux kernel built specifically for AMD-powered ThinkPads.
 Strips everything that doesn't belong: Intel, NVIDIA, legacy drivers, dead protocols, server-only subsystems etc., leaving a leaner, more responsive kernel tuned for the hardware that's actually in your machine.

 Faster boot.
 Better responsiveness.
 Slightly better performance.
 Lower power consumption.

-> **Note:** detkernel may work on other AMD-based laptops or desktops, but is only tested and supported on ThinkPads.
+> **Note:** lowakernel may work on other AMD-based laptops or desktops, but is only tested and supported on ThinkPads.
 Use on other hardware at your own risk.

 ---